OndraM/selenium-workshop-phpce/README.md

 ```

 If you see an empty desktop with Ubuntu logo on black background, the environment is prepared to execute the Selenium tests. 🎉

+If you wan't to stop the running Docker image, hit `Ctrl+C` in the shell where it was started.

 ### B. Classic setup-only steps 💻